Alejandro Mejia, Restorations Projects Manager

 Stasie Maxwell, Traditional Ecological Inquiry Program Associate

 Stasie is Inupiaq (Native Village of Unalakleet), German, Czech, English, Irish, and Scotch.
 She joins Long Tom Watershed Council as the TEIP Program Associate and looks forward to weaving her skills and experiences together with joy, in service to the families and interns of the Traditional Ecological Inquiry Program.
-Stasie brings an array of experiences to her position, including administrative support and logistics, program and curriculum development, and leadership and co-facilitation in DEI, mindfulness and meditation, and Indigenous Health and Wellness workshops.
+Stasie brings an array of experiences to her position, including administrative support and logistics, program and curriculum development, leadership, mindfulness and meditation, and Indigenous Health and Wellness workshops.
 Though born in Alaska, she has spent most of her life in the homelands of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, Cow Creek Umpqua, The Klamath Tribes, Takelma, and Shasta (known as the Rogue Valley).

 Stasie has a B.S. in Psychology and a certificate in Native Studies from Southern Oregon University.
 She has two teen boys, two dogs, is mischievous if you really get to know her, and has a creative streak as wide as the Willamette River.